SharePoint/sp-dev-docs/docs/embedded/tutorials/register-ct.md

 Make sure that:
 * The appropiate Azure Subcription is selected for the resource group
 * The appropiate physical region is selected.
 For ex.
 (US) East US

+>> Note: The Region Group does NOT require your Containers to live in that specified region.
+Your content is not restricted to the specified region

+**TODO: Need to explain Region and Resource Group in relation to SharePoint Embedded **

 Click Review + Create and your validation should pass if the inputs are correct.